bratislava/bratiska-cli/README.md

 docker login https://harbor.bratislava.sk
 ```

-using your username `your.name@bratislava.sk` and `CLI secret` value 5.
-When you see `Login Succeeded,` then you are done 👏
+You use your username `your.name@bratislava.sk` and `CLI secret` value 5.
+When you see `Login Succeeded,` then you are
+done 👏

 ## Development

 You need to pull this repo with
 `git clone bratislava/bratiska-cli`.
-Then you can build it with command: `yarn run build`.
-If everything was builded fine, you can test it localy with `yarn run start`.
+Then you can build it with the command: `yarn run build`.
+You could test it locally
+with `yarn run start` if everything were built fine.

 ## Release